Macedo Winery & Our Wines

 Yes, Ontarians pay a 10 cent- 20 cent deposit on wine, spirit and beer containers through the Ontario Deposit Return Program that they get back when they return their empties.

-Our wines are imported from Portugal, Italy, Argentina, California and Canada.
+Our wines are imported from Portugal, Italy, Argentina, California and of course Canada.

 |WINE||Temperature in Fahrenheit||Temperature in Celsius|